schuchert/schuchert.github.io/_posts/2024-03-16-SoSTaiChiFirstTeachNodes.md

 * Did eventually moderate my tone a bit, and did slow down.
 * Repeated the principles (and on the handout) - good
 * Avoid talking about how long I do the poses, it's factual, I'm trying to be helpful (I hope), but it sets up what we are doing as less, and it's not.
 It's a stepping stone to improvement.
+* My body feels great, but it takes me effort to get out of the poses, so this "weakness" is helpful for students.

 ## [Getting Organized](https://youtu.be/ezhKxmoe3Bw?t=0&si=I9lzQlrKclN_BlmN)
 * Slow down talking